 WLC reeled off a school-record 23 straight victories in 2013-2014 and in 2012-2013, became the first team in conference history to finish with a perfect conference record (17-0).
 Knueppel coached Wisconsin Lutheran to its best season in school history in 2010-2011 as it won a school-record 26 games, including the school's first-ever NCAA Tournament win, a 73-59 victory over UW-La Crosse.

 In the last eight seasons, Knueppel has guided the Warriors to a 136-17 conference record.
 He has coached 35 players to various all-conference honors, including four NACC Players of the Year; Jen Dowden (2017-2018), Kristen Schulz (2014-2015), Shavon Dillon (2012-2013), and Erika Laete (2010-2011).

 Wisconsin Lutheran has enjoyed a successful run with Knueppel on the bench, including his time as an assistant.
 In 2003, the Warriors finished 18-7 overall and posted an 11-1 record in the Lake Michigan Conference en route to the program's first outright regular-season title.
-The Warriors swept through the conference tournament, beating Lakeland, 59-41, in the championship game before losing in the first round of the NCAA Tournament to UW-Eau Claire, the top-ranked team in the nation.
+The Warriors swept through the conference tournament, defeating Lakeland, 59-41, in the championship game before losing in the first round of the NCAA Tournament to UW-Eau Claire, the top-ranked team in the country.

-From 1998 to 2003, the Warriors advanced to the title game of the LMC Tournament five times (1998, 2000, 2001, 2002 and 2003) and earned the automatic berth to the NCAA Tournament twice (2000, 2003).
+From 1998 to 2003, the Warriors advanced to the title game of the LMC Tournament five times (1998, 2000, 2001, 2002, and 2003) and earned the automatic berth to the NCAA Tournament twice (2000, 2003).